Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

 We refer to~\cref{eqn:linsys-proj-sketch-intro} as the \textit{sketched GMRES} problem (sGMRES).
 For an unstructured basis $\mtx{B}$, the sGMRES approach is faster than solving the original least-squares problem~\cref{eqn:linsys-proj-intro}, both in theory and in practice.
 With careful implementation, sGMRES is reliable and robust, even when the conditioning of the reduced matrix $\mtx{AB}$ is poor.
-Indeed, it suffices that $\kappa_2(\mtx{AB}) < u^{-1}$ where $u$ is the unit roundoff. \footnote{The unit roundoff $u\approx 10^{-16}$ in standard IEEE double-precision arithmetic.} As a consequence, we have an enormous amount of flexibility in choosing the basis $\mtx{B}$.
+Indeed, it suffices that $\kappa_2(\mtx{AB}) \lesssim u^{-1}$ where $u$ is the unit roundoff.\footnote{In standard IEEE double-precision arithmetic, the unit roundoff $u\approx 10^{-16}$.} As a consequence, we have an enormous amount of flexibility in choosing the basis $\mtx{B}$.